sjPlot/Relaunch64/README.md

 #### Editor
 * added find-by-typing option for search textfield (can be en-/disabled via preferences)
+* added feature to convert selection to lower/upper case (see menu edit)

 #### GUI
 * added toolbar with common functions
 * added sorting-options for sidebar
 * "Select script" was removed from log-area and moved to the toolbar. if toolbar is hidden, a selection popup appears to select scripts
+* added close-button to find-/replace-textfield
+* added more shortcuts to menu-commands

 #### various
 * added preference that hitting enter-key in find-textfield keeps focus in find textfield, so multiple enter will find next searchterm